Understanding Technical Debt: Strategies for Effective Management

 # Good vs. Bad Technical Debt

-Technical debt is a cost of doing business.
-All technology eventually needs to be replaced or rebuilt to react to changing needs and to seize new opportunities.
-But just like financial debt, there are good and bad kinds of technical debt.
+Technical debt is the cost of doing business.
+All technology must eventually be replaced or rebuilt to evolve with changing needs and new opportunities.
+However, like financial debt, there is good technical debt and bad technical debt.

 What is Good Tech Debt?

-Good debt is leveraged to create more opportunities in the future.
-In financial terms, good debt would be things like education, property, or financial vehicles that will grow over time and generate more value than the initial debt.
+Good debt is used to strategically create future opportunities.
+In financial terms, good debt includes investments like education, property, or assets that appreciate over time and generate more value than the initial cost.

-Bad debt is money used on assets that are not valuable or depreciate rapidly over time.
-In financial terms, bad debt would be like buying a house built in a known floodplain or purchasing a car that turns out to be a lemon and breaks down immediately.
+In financial terms, bad debt is money used on assets that are not valuable or depreciate rapidly over time.
+For example, buying a house built in a known floodplain or purchasing a car that turns out to be a lemon and breaks down immediately.

-Similarly, bad tech debt is continuing to invest in products that do not align with business purposes and yield increasingly minimal returns.
-Examples would be software that is increasingly outdated or costly to maintain, such as solutions that are still coded in an outdated coding language such as COBOL or C.
+Similarly, bad technical debt is continuing to invest in products that do not align with business purposes and yield increasingly minimal returns.
+Examples would be software that is increasingly outdated or costly to maintain, such as solutions that are still coded in an outdated coding language, such as COBOL or C. The risks of bad technical debt include increased maintenance costs, decreased agility, lowered team morale, increased technical complexity, and higher risks of bugs and failures.
+If left unchecked, bad technical debt can compound over time and hinder a company’s ability to scale, innovate, and remain competitive.

 # 5 Ways To Examine Technical Debt

-When it comes to determining the type of tech debt, begin with a simple but very telling question: are you aware that you have debt?
-Are both your development and business teams aware of the trade-offs they are making to ship code or patch a system?
+When determining the type of tech debt, begin with this question: are you aware that you have debt?
+Are your development and business teams aware of the trade-offs they are making to ship code or patch a system?

 Intentional